M1 folding electric bike Design and construction

 Which is not bad at all, especially considering the weight of the frame and above all the resistance that the tires have with the road surface.

-The recharge takes place in about 9 hours (for a complete recharge cycle) thanks to an external power supply, with a cable that is far too short for my opinion, which connects to a port positioned laterally near the battery compartment.
+The recharge takes place in about 9 hours (for a complete recharge cycle) thanks to an external power supply, with a cable that is far too short in my opinion, which connects to a port positioned laterally near the battery compartment.